dvfrancis/hi-lo-card-game/README.md

 #### User Expectations

 - An accessible and responsive website.
-- Relevant information that is easily found.
 - Simple website navigation.
-- A way to get in touch with the podcast, to share experiences.
 - An experience that matches existing expectations of what to expect from a website; for example, links are easy to identify and function as expected.
 - An appealing visual design.